 Head of Agricultural Operations

 Originally from Duluth, Minnesota, Tim was an ECHO intern in 2001.
 He served as ECHO's Nursery Manager from 2006 to 2010 and is currently overseeing ECHO’s Agriculture Operations Team which includes the Seed Bank, Global Farm, Propagation Nursery, and Appropriate Technology areas.
-Tim has a Bachelor’s of Science in biology from Bethel University in St. Paul, MN and has completed some horticulture coursework at the University of Minnesota and University of Florida.
-He has recently earned a Graduate Certificate in Natural Resource Management with an emphasis in Agroforestry from the University of Missouri.
+Tim has a Masters of Science in Natural Resources with an emphasis in Agroforestry from the University of Missouri and holds a Bachelor’s of Science in biology from Bethel University in St. Paul, MN.

 His agriculture development experience includes serving for one year (2002-2003) in the Central African Republic (CAR) managing the Centre d'Agroforesterie, a project promoting fruit trees and tree planting among the Gbaya and Fulani farmers of Western CAR.
 Throughout his time at ECHO, Tim has had the opportunity to travel to many African countries for ECHO events and some agricultural consulting.
 Tim’s primary areas of interest include agroforestry, tropical fruits, nursery management and plant propagation.

 Andy Cotarelo has been with ECHO since 2006 when he was an ECHO Intern.
 Andy has a BS in Biology.
 His background includes teaching High School science both domestically and abroad for 6 years.
 His overseas passion is focused in Senegal and his experience is growing as he manages the many aspects of ECHO's Global Farm.